sammancoaching/website/_learning_hours/small_steps/tdd_with_a_list.md

 ## Session Outline

-* 5 min connect: what is a test list for
+* 5 min connect: waterfall phases
 * 5 min concept: iterative and incremental
 * 35 min concrete: do some TDD
 * 10 min reflect: did we work in small steps

-### Connect: what is a test list for
+### Connect: Waterfall phases

-Tell me 5 things that are important to remember about a test list.
+Mark the activities on this list that are phases in a Waterfall method:

+* Singleton
+* Coding
+* Sprint planning
+* Design
+* Clean Code
+* Analysis
+* Testing
+* Iteration
+* Requirements
+* Operations

+When people have made their marks, ask them to check their answers agains [the waterfall model](https://en.wikipedia.org/wiki/Waterfall_model#Model).

 ### Concept: Iterative and incremental

 The whole problem is too large to tackle all at once.
-The test list helps us to get started on a small piece.
-Add to the list as you discover more things that need to be done.
+In Waterfall, you split the work into phases.
+The purpose of the Analysis phase is to understand the requirements and work out how to decompose the problem.
+In TDD we still need to do that, but instead of doing it all at once in a phase by itself, we do a little analysis, a little design, a little coding, a little testing, then iterate.
+The test list is part of the analysis work.
+It helps us to identify some pieces that are testable, that we can design and build.
+It helps us to get started.
+Every time we complete a TDD cycle we revisit our test list and update it.
+By doing the design and coding and testing we discover more about the problem and can revisit our analysis.

 ### Concrete: Carry on with TDD